DulnyR/jTasks/README.md

 **Design Choices**

-Before going into the details of how the program works Iwanted to highlight some of the design choices that Imade throughout the program:
+Before going into the details of how the program works I wanted to highlight some of the design choices that Imade throughout the program:

 **Storing tasks as a HashMap in BinaryRepository:** Storing tasks as a HashMap allows for O(1)search time when searching by the UUID identifier.